 While Lionchu fish are quite fussy with their water needs, lighting isn’t such an issue for them, and moderate lighting is fine to help them thrive.

-While goldfish are cold water lovers, it’s important not to let the water temperature in your tank get too low.
-The temperature the Lionchu fish need to stay happy and healthy is 65-78 degrees Fahrenheit…so you have a good few degrees to play with, but it’s really important to stay within this range.
+While they are cold water lovers, it’s important not to let the water temperature in your tank get too low.
+The temperature they need to stay happy and healthy is 65-78 degrees Fahrenheit…so you have a good few degrees to play with, but it’s really important to stay within this range.

 Lionchu won’t be able to tolerate any drop in temperate below this kind of range, so do make sure you keep an eye on your tank on a regular basis.